-- An increasingly holistic approach to mitigating heightened financial crime risks.
-Rigorous anti-money laundering, counter-terrorist financing and anti-bribery and corruption measures. - Rapid, scalable and effective sanctions screening mechanisms to ensure robust, effective and compliant understanding of the landscape on a continuing basis. - Implementation of controls to identify and mitigate any emerging risks associated with the exploitation of economic stimulus schemes, prolonged dependencies upon remote working or other measures to counteract the impacts of the pandemic. - Continuous review of measures to support activity in the context of divergent economic recoveries from the pandemic, including those measures relied upon by key business partners.
+- · Rigorous anti-money laundering, counter-terrorist financing and anti-bribery and corruption measures. - Rapid, scalable, and effective sanctions screening mechanisms to ensure robust, effective and compliant understanding of the landscape on a continuing basis. - Implementation of controls to identify and mitigate any emerging risks associated with the exploitation of economic stimulus schemes, prolonged dependencies upon remote working or other measures to counteract the impacts of the pandemic. - Continuous review of measures to support activity in the context of divergent economic recoveries from the pandemic, including those measures relied upon by key business partners.